emfcamp/developer.emfcamp.org/index.md

 Electromagnetic Field API documentation
 ==

-This is the documentation for all of the weird and wonderful API's exposed by things across EMF.
+This is the documentation for all of the weird and wonderful APIs exposed by things across EMF.
 If you know of an API that isn't documented here [please let us know](https://github.com/emfcamp/developer.emfcamp.org/issues).

 * Schedule
 * [Phone system](phones)